joaoubaldo/openconnect_pulse_tfa/README.md

 # OpenConnect Pulse TFA script

-## Obsolete - use this scripts instead https://github.com/russdill/juniper-vpn-py
+## Obsolete - use these scripts instead https://github.com/russdill/juniper-vpn-py

 This script simplifies connecting to PulseVPN servers with Two-Factor-Authentication enabled.